jmMeessen/devbox/README.md

 For a more detailed discussion about the motivations and the background, see [background-fr.md](background-fr.md)

-Note: It is assumed that you have a Docker environment installed (or alternatively Boot2Docker).
+<u>Note:</u> It is assumed that you have a Docker environment installed (or alternatively Boot2Docker).
 A good test is whether "docker ps" shows no errors.
+You will also need `docker-compose`.

 ## How to use the Devbox